getsuga-tenshou/LLMChatbot/README.md

 LLM-Powered Chatbot with Entity Linking and Fact-Checking

 ## Overview
 This project is a command-line-based chatbot that leverages a Large Language Model (LLM) to answer user queries, using the **Llama 3B** model.
 It integrates natural language processing (NLP) with **spaCy** and utilizes the **Wikipedia API** for fact-checking and entity linking.
-The chatbot generates responses, extracts relevant information, and validates the correctness of its answers against trusted external knowledge bases, enhancing both the accuracy and reliability of the chatbot's output.

 ## Features
 - **LLM Integration**: Uses the **Llama 3B** model for generating coherent and contextually relevant responses.
 - **Entity Linking**: Identifies and links key entities in both the query and response to relevant Wikipedia pages.